Beach-Walk/twitch-chat-logger/README.md

 Twitch Chat Logger.
 Monitors Twitch chat using Selenium & BeautifulSoup and logs all chat messages to a SQLite database file.
 Written in Python3.

 ## Limitations
 - Only press ctrl+c ***ONCE*** to exit.
-Pressing it multiple times could leave the browser driver to run in the background even though program is closed.
+Pressing it multiple times could leave the browser driver to run in the background even though the CLI is closed.
 - Currently only works with popout chats
 - Only tested on Windows.
 May need modification for other OSs.